B.A., Stanford University; M.A., University of California (Santa Barbara); M.A., Ph.D., Princeton University

 Specializes in the literature and culture of Ancient Greece; teaches Greek drama and myth, and the theme of travel in literature.

-My research focuses on the intersection of history, literature, and culture of archaic and classical Greece (8-6th centuries BCE).
-My first two books explored the transformative and tumultuous period of the eighth century—a time when Greeks settled new lands, engaged in far-reaching trade networks, and embarked upon radical new experiments in politics, economics, and communication.
-In The Poetics of Colonization, I read the kinds of stories the Greeks told themselves about founding new colonies abroad, and in The Raft of Odysseus, I looked at ways in which Homer’s Odyssey represents a culture engaged in negotiating a new place for itself in a rapidly changing world.
-In my most recent project, I am once again interested in how Greeks adapted to changing circumstances, but this time, my focus is classical Athens and the incredible transformation of the Athenian civic experience during the fifth century BCE.
+Carol Dougherty is Professor Classical Studies and Director of Comparative Literature at Wellesley College.
+Her research focuses on the intersection of history, literature, and culture of archaic and classical Greece (8-6th centuries BCE).
+Her first two books explored the transformative and tumultuous period of the eighth century—a time when Greeks settled new lands, engaged in far-reaching trade networks, and embarked upon radical new experiments in politics, economics, and communication.
+The Poetics of Colonization (Oxford University Press 1993) reads the kinds of stories the Greeks told themselves about founding new colonies abroad, and The Raft of Odysseus (Oxford University Press 2001) looks at ways that Homer’s Odyssey represents a culture engaged in negotiating a new place for itself in a rapidly changing world.
+Her most recent book, Travel and Home in Homer and Contemporary Literature (Oxford University Press 2019) brings the Odyssey together with readings of contemporary novels (e.g. M. Robinson, Housekeeping, M. Ondaatje, The English Patient, C. McCarthy, The Road) that are equally interested in questions of travel and homecoming.
+Her current research explores the way that Athenian tragedy confronts and elaborates the challenges that mobility places upon issues of civic belonging and identity in Athens of the fifth century BCE.